|

 1. Pumpkin Farm Simulation: Create the following:

-Squash class -- has a private weight field and a grow method that adds a random double between zero and 10 to weight each time it's run (representing one week's growth).
+Squash class -- has a protected weight field and a grow method that adds a random double between zero and 10 to weight each time it's run (representing one week's growth).

 Pumpkin class -- inherits the Squash class

-PumpkinFarm class -- implements Crop, creates a local (in the main method) object array of ten pumpkins and grows them for 10 weeks.
+PumpkinFarm class -- implements Crop, creates a field with an array of ten pumpkin objects (starting weight = 0) and grows them for 10 weeks.
 Outputs the total weight of pumpkins using the yield method.

 2. Modify NewGuiGraphicsDemo to act as a diffusion simulation as follows: